Recruitment and Employment

 Prohibition of Harassment

 The Ryohin Keikaku Group respects the integrity of its employees.
 We will not allow any of our employees to be physically, sexually, or psychologically harassed or subjected to verbal abuse.
-We conducted five training sessions between May and July 2018 for management employees to recognize harassment in the workplace, to raise awareness of harassment prevention, and to further recognize and prevent the risks that lead to mental health problems from harassment.
+We conducted four training sessions for FY2022, for management employees to recognize harassment in the workplace, to raise awareness of harassment prevention, and to further recognize and prevent the risks that lead to mental health problems from harassment.

 Safe and Healthy Working Environment and Reduction of Long Working Hours